Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/installation/amazon-linux-2.md

     $ sudo rpm -K kong-enterprise-edition-1.3.0.1.aws.rpm
     ```

 8. Verify you get an OK check.
-You should have an output similar to this:
+You should have output similar to this:

     ```
     kong-enterprise-edition-1.3.0.1.el7.noarch.rpm: sha1 md5 OK
     ```
+{% endnavtab %}

-### Option 2: Download the Kong Repo File and Add to Yum Repo
+{% navtab Download Kong repo file and add to Yum repo %}

 1. Click this URL to download the Kong Enterprise RPM repo file: [https://bintray.com/kong/kong-enterprise-edition-aws/rpm](https://bintray.com/kong/kong-enterprise-edition-aws/rpm).